Updated:

 Members of the aristocracy in the Elizabethan age

 Every single costume worn by Kate Blanchett in the film is a fashion statement that changes with the place and the situation.
 As the actor who portrays Elizabeth I rightly puts it, “Elizabeth stage-managed her appearance according to what image she needed to portray, and we’ve definite worked that concept into the film.”
 (The Australian, 2007).
 For instance, there is a scene in the film where the Queen appears before battle to meet her troops.
-Her appearance as a militarist is apt: a ramrod straight woman, seated astride a majestic white horse, clad in dated armour, her hair unusually let down (not in the usual coiffure).
+Her appearance as a militarist is apt: a ramrod straight woman, seated astride a majestic white horse, clad in dated armor, her hair unusually let down (not in the usual coiffure).

 There is a lot of similarity between portraits of other members of the monarchy close to the Elizabethan era.
 The tendency to lay bare the bosom is one that was followed by Elizabeth.
-The picture on the right is one of Jane Seymour who fancied the square cut gown.
+The picture on the right is one of Jane Seymour who fancied the square-cut gown.
 A similar gown was worn by Blanchett in the film, as shown on the left.

 Front portion of dress worn